tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_tutorial_overview.md

       bird: Quail
 ```

-In the following code, `demographics` is an object that contains an array.
+In the following code, `demographics` is an object that contains an array:

 ```yaml
 demographics: